 We encourage all employees to discuss any issues that are concerning them.
-The Council has a Stress Policy and all employees are encouraged to report any concerns of stress.
+The Council has a Stress Policy which is published on The Hub and all employees are encouraged to report any concerns of stress.

-There is information for Managers on COLIN which can help them to identify signs of occupational stress so that they can act accordingly.
+There is information for Managers on The Hub which can help them to identify signs of occupational stress so that they can act accordingly.